List of British cheeses

 This is a list of cheeses from the United Kingdom.
 The British Cheese Board (now part of Dairy UK) states that "there are over 700 named British cheeses produced in the UK."
-British cheese has become an important export.
+British cheese has become an important export of the UK.

 Blue cheeses

 Blue cheese is a general classification of cow's milk, sheep's milk, or goat's milk cheeses that have had cultures of the mould Penicillium added so that the final product is spotted or veined throughout with blue, blue-grey or blue-green mould, and carries a distinct savour, either from the mould or various specially cultivated bacteria.